firebase-toolbelt/firebase-toolbelt/README.md

 Tasking is an application built using solely [Firebase](https://firebase.google.com) as its backend.
 We've been testing out it's capabilities since it's early days and we've grown confident in the way we use it to meet our ends.
-Here we'll mantain a list of firebase related utilities we have developed and used in production, as well as other third party libraries we admire and have used as well.
+Here we'll mantain a list of Firebase related utilities we have developed and used in production, as well as other third party libraries we admire and have tried out as well.

 ---